sparkutils/shim/README.md

 !!!
 NOTE "Separate Compilation is required for non-OSS only when using changed APIs"
     In practical terms this means Frameless can build against OSS versions and use Databricks runtimes as it does not use classes known to be changed by Databricks (e.g. UnaryNode) (as of 14.2 - this is of course subject to change).

     As only the interfaces for compilation are provided it means, typically, that test suites are not likely to run and that you cannot mix runtimeCompatVersion artefacts.
-This does not need to apply to users of the library however.
+This does not need to apply to users of the library however, unless they too use non-oss interfaces.

 ## How is it achieved